jamesreprise/mfc/README.md

 Only NixOS is supported.
 Add the flake as an input and enable the relevant service.

 ## Development
-Run `nix develop` to download the appropriate dependencies.
+Run `nix develop` to be placed into a shell with the relevant dependencies.